Can Cats Eat Crab? Vet-Reviewed Nutritional Health & Safety Guide

 Cat Nutrition 101

 Cats are obligate carnivores—sometimes referred to as “hypercarnivores”—meaning that they consume at least 70% animal proteins as part of their diet.
-Obligate carnivores are considered hindgut fermenters, with the highest microbial density in their appendix, colon, and rectum, while ruminants as herbivores are foregut fermenters and most of their microbial fermentation and digestion occurs in their rumen (one of the stomachs) thanks to the versatile bacterial population.1
+Obligate carnivores are considered hindgut fermenters, with the highest microbial density in their appendix, colon, and rectum, while ruminants, as herbivores, are foregut fermenters, and most of their microbial fermentation and digestion occurs in their rumen (one of the stomach-like chambers) due to the versatile bacterial population.1

 Cats need a high-protein, low-carbohydrate diet with moderate amounts of fat to thrive.
 Because of their natural biological makeup, they need to consume high amounts of animal proteins, and filling carbohydrates will prompt them to eat fewer proteins.